expresspigeon/blog/src/content/kb/transactional/transactional-general.md

 You can start from scratch and start your first message in a couple of minutes.
 Follow this [step by step tutorial](transactional-step-by-step) to see how.

+## Rate limiting

+Transactional API is a subject to [Rate limiting](rate-limiting), like any other API.